Save water

 In your kitchen

 Over a fifth (21%) of the water used in the home is in the kitchen.
 Washing dishes, washing clothes, general cleaning, cooking and even making a cuppa all use water and energy.
+Here’s some simple tips to save water and energy in the kitchen.

 Always use the right sized pan for the job, and put a lid on it!